 Your questions answered

-Is coronavirus worse than flu?
+Is COVID-19 worse than flu?

-Coronavirus (COVID-19) and flu are viral infections that affect the airways and lungs, and both are caused by types of coronaviruses.
-But COVID-19 appears to cause a more serious type of illness in some people and spreads more easily.
-It’s also thought that people with COVID-19 are contagious for longer than those with flu.
+“COVID-19 and flu are both viral infections that affect the airways and lungs, and both are caused by types of coronaviruses.
+But COVID-19 appears to cause more serious illness in some people, and it spreads more easily.
+It’s also thought that people with COVID-19 are contagious for longer than those with flu.”